 Having a longtime passion for the sea and the intellectual solitude that it offered, in 1919 Marconi bought a yacht and renamed it Elettra ("Amber," a natural spark generator).
 A state-of-the-art floating laboratory, Elettra became the site of his research breakthrough in the early 1920s on shortwave, or high frequency, radio transmission.
 This finally made long-distance wireless commercially competitive with cable telegraphy and greatly expanded the communications capacity of the earth's electromagnetic spectrum.
 Besides his research, Marconi also hosted many parties aboard the ship, with guests ranging from laboratory assistants to royalty.

-In addition to his scientific and business interests, Marconi retained his loyalty to his native country, establishing wireless networks in Italy's imperial expansion in Libya in 1911-12, and serving militarily and politically during World War I. He undertook many diplomatic missions as a government representative, serving as a member of the Italian War Commission to the U.S. Government and delegate to the Peace Conference in Paris in 1919. in the 1920s and 1930s and became a member of Benito Mussolini's Fascist Party in 1923, which he supported for the rest of his life.
+In addition to his scientific and business interests, Marconi retained his loyalty to his native country, establishing wireless networks in Italy's imperial expansion in Libya in 1911-12, and serving militarily and politically during World War I. He undertook many diplomatic missions as a government representative, serving as a member of the Italian War Commission to the U.S. Government and delegate to the Peace Conference in Paris in 1919.
+In 1923 he became a member of Benito Mussolini's Fascist Party in 1923, which he supported for the rest of his life.

 Marconi died in 1937.
 The day after his death wireless operators and broadcasters around the world shut down their transmitters for two minutes of global radio silence.